nomi-san/parsec-vdd/README.md

 For detailed instructions and usage examples, refer to the [VDD_LIBRARY_USAGE](./docs/VDD_LIBRARY_USAGE.md).

-- The core API is designed as single C/C++ header that can be added to any project, 👉 [core/parsec-vdd.h](./core/parsec-vdd.h)
+- The core API is designed as a single C/C++ header that can be added to any project, 👉 [core/parsec-vdd.h](./core/parsec-vdd.h)
 - There is also a simple demo program, 👉 [core/vdd-demo.cc](./core/vdd-demo.cc)

 ### Picking a driver

-You have to install the driver to make them work.
+You have to install the driver before any virtual displays can be created.

 | Version           | Minimum OS      | IddCx | Notes                                                     |
 | :---------------- | :-------------- | :---: | :-------------------------------------------------------- |